Food: Liar, Thief, and Destroyer

 First of all, if you struggle emotionally with food…

-Remember, you can only eat so much and then you must return to reality.
-Regardless of what is waiting for you, do you want to take that step under normal circumstances or in the midst of a food “hangover”?
-I promise, no one wants to be a parent, child, friend, or name your occupation or activity under the cloud of a food hangover.
-I know full well from personal experience that the most common feeling is to simply want to shut yourself off from the world.
+Remember, you can only eat so much, and then you must return to reality.
+Regardless of what awaits you, do you want to take that step under normal circumstances or amid a food “hangover”?
+I promise, no one wants to be a parent, child, friend, or name your occupation or activity under a cloud of a food hangover.
+I know from personal experience that the most common feeling is simply wanting to shut yourself off from the world.

-Part of the struggle people face is actually self-inflicted by pursuing perfection with their eating.
+Part of people’s struggle is self-inflicted by pursuing perfection with their eating.
 They possess the false notion that you have to eat “perfectly” all the time to achieve and or maintain an ideal body weight.
-There is no such thing as good or bad food…only more or less nutritious food and both can have their place in a balanced and healthy nutrition plan.
+There is no such thing as good or bad food…only more or less nutritious food, and both can have their place in a balanced and healthy nutrition plan.

 I only caution you in two ways.
-First, don’t decide after an extra-long and stressful day that it’s going to be a 10% or “treat” meal night.
-That’s probably not going to end well because you’re not thinking straight.
-Consider planning in advance when your mind is clear and then stick to this second little guideline.
-Eat whatever you want but stick with normal portion sizes.
+First, don’t decide after an extra-long and stressful day that it will be a 10% or “treat” meal night.
+That’s probably not ending well because you’re not thinking straight.
+Consider planning when your mind is clear, and then stick to this second little guideline.
+Eat whatever you want but stick with standard portion sizes.
 Then walk away with no guilty feelings.

-For me, this is store bought sweets.
-I decided after years of struggle to simple abstain…period.
-I love my homemade treats including cheesecake and cookies and my daily pancakes of course, but they’re all super healthy and don’t cause me to lose my freakin’ mind.
+For me, this is store-bought sweets.
+I decided after years of struggle to simply abstain…period.
+I love my homemade treats, including cheesecake and cookies and my daily pancakes, of course, but they’re all super healthy and don’t cause me to lose my freakin’ mind.

-Precision Nutrition is the name of an industry leading coaching and educational company.
-I have their Level 1 certification and I’m currently working on their year-long Level 2 master-class certification.
-PN does amazing work and the info they teach is life changing.
+Precision Nutrition is the name of an industry-leading coaching and educational company.
+I have their Level 1 certification, and I’m currently working on their year-long Level 2 master-class certification.
+PN does fantastic work, and the info they teach is life-changing.

 Precision nutrition is also a philosophy of eating and preparing meals.
-You can take any dish that might be considered less than healthy, like store bought pizza or Mexican food or sweets and totally change them for the positive.
-When you pull out the excess sugar and unhealthy fats and replace them with clean proteins and healthy fats, you really can create some great tasting and healthy meals.
+You can take any dish that might be considered less than healthy, like store-bought pizza, Mexican food, or sweets, and change them for the positive.
+You can create some great-tasting and nutritious meals when you remove the excess sugar and unhealthy fats and replace them with clean proteins and healthy fats.

-This has been my go to strategy now for years.
-I have three protein shakes a day and they’re all different in terms of what they do for me and in how they taste…and they’re all amazing!
+This has been my go-to strategy now for years.
+I have three protein shakes a day, and they’re all different in terms of what they do for me and how they taste…and they’re all fantastic!
 Further, I have protein pancakes literally every day of my life unless I’m traveling.
 It’s my own recipe, it’s super healthy, and they are incredible!
-These collectively feed my sweet tooth daily and yet I’m never tempted to over-indulge.
+These collectively feed my sweet tooth daily, yet I’m never tempted to over-indulge.

 For some additional resources on healthy eating, consider the following: